Elizabeth Falk, PTA, OPTA, NASM-PES

 Here are some questions answered for you.
 We have addressed massage gun attachments in this section.

-How to use massage gun on yourself?
+How to use a massage gun on yourself?

 It Band Massage We Recommend Ekrin B37